These Mediterranean Portobello Beef Burgers are a healthy BBQ recipe topped with garlic herb cheese, roasted red peppers

 - 1 package Arugula

 - 2 tsp dijon mustard

 - 1 tsp garlic powder

 - 1 tsp salt

 - Preheat BBQ to med-high heat.
 Make basil mayo by blending mayo, lemon juice and basil together in a Magic Bullet or using an immersion blender.

-- In the last two minutes or so of cooking time add garlic herb cheese to burgers and lightly toast buns on the BBQ.
+- In the last two minutes or so of cooking time add cheese to burgers and lightly toast buns on the BBQ.
 Remove and serve burgers topped with roasted veggies, arugula and basil mayo.
 Enjoy!